wires-org/tolerable-nvim-nix/README.md

 Make your `~/.config/nvim/` portable with nix!
 This flake patches neovim to support absolute configuration paths, and exposes a nix function to create a package with your configuration baked in.

+> [!TIP]
+> lazy.nvim works for the most part, however mason will not work under nix.
+Remove the part of your config that bootstraps lazy.nvim and add `pkgs.vimPlugins.lazy-nvim` to the list of plugins to keep using lazy

 Read `:h config` for how to configure neovim.

 Additionally, this flake adds a few checks to your config.
 The derivation will fail to build if any lua syntax errors are found or any `vim.notify(..., vim.log.levels.ERROR)`'s are thrown.